huggingface/trl/README.md

-# Welcome to trl
+# Welcome to Transformer Reinforcement Learning (trl)
-> Train transformer language models with Reinforcement Learning.
+> Train transformer language models with reinforcement learning.

 ## What is it?
 With `trl` you can train transformer language models with Proximal Policy Optimization (PPO).
-The library is built with the `transformer` library by  🤗Huggingface.
+The library is built with the `transformer` library by  🤗 Hugging Face ([link](https://github.com/huggingface/transformers)).
 Therefore, pre-trained language models can be directly loaded via the transformer interface.
 At this point only GTP2 is implemented.

 **Highlights:**
-- GPT2 model with a value head: A transformer model with an additional scalar output for each token which can be used as a value function in Reinforcement Learning.
+- GPT2 model with a value head: A transformer model with an additional scalar output for each token which can be used as a value function in reinforcement learning.
 - PPOTrainer: A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.
 - Example: Train GPT2 to generate positive movie reviews with a BERT sentiment classifier.